Crowns and Onlays

 Affordable Crowns and Bridges in Auckland

-In dentistry ‘crown’ is a term that is used to describe both the natural part of the tooth that is visible above the gum level as well as an artificial cap that is used to rebuild and strengthen a weakened tooth.
+In dentistry, ‘crown’ is a term that is used to describe both the natural part of the tooth that is visible above the gum level and an artificial cap that is used to rebuild and strengthen a weakened tooth.

 The main disadvantage of gold is the aesthetics.
 It is still used today mostly for restoring posterior teeth, especially for patients who have heavy bites and/or have parafunctional habits such as grinding.
 Gold is more forgiving on the opposing teeth for someone who grinds their teeth compared to porcelain and is less likely to fracture under high loads.
 Onlays can also be made of gold and provides beautiful restorations in the mouth.

 Along came the PFM (porcelain fused to metal) crowns.
 These crowns have a metal coping or ‘shell’ underneath and are completely covered with tooth coloured porcelain on the outside.
 The combination of these two materials made this type of crown very popular.
 There is the strength of the metal which can be either a non-previous alloy such as nickel titanium, zinc etc or precious alloy such as a mix of gold and copper and there is the aesthetic advantage of the porcelain.